MattB859/MS2-Space-Attack-game/README.md

     1. [Balsamiq:](https://balsamiq.com/)
     - Balsamiq was used to create the wireframes during the design process.

+## Credits

+-   ### Code

+    - The Code Institute material was the main source of information used to create this project.

+    - W3schools was used as a general source of knowledge and immensely helped when coding the game.

 - ### Content

-     background taken from this sorce.
+    -  Psychological properties of colours text in the README.md was found - [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

+    -  The main game background image was taken from.
-    <a href="https://www.freepik.com/vectors/leaf">Leaf vector created by upklyak - www.freepik.com</a>
+    <a href="https://www.freepik.com/vectors/leaf">vector created by upklyak - www.freepik.com</a>

+-   ### Acknowledgements

+    - Tutor support at Code Institute for their support.